Telecominfraproject/wlan-cloud-rrm/README.md

 * **Running:** JRE 11.
 * **Building:** JDK 11 and [Apache Maven].

+## Project Structure
+This is a Maven project with multiple modules:
+* `lib-cloudsdk` - OpenWiFi CloudSDK Java Library
+* `owrrm` - OpenWiFi RRM Service

 ## Code Style
 Code is auto-formatted using [Spotless] with a custom Eclipse style config (see [spotless/eclipse-java-formatter.xml](spotless/eclipse-java-formatter.xml)).